 Trump’s national security adviser Mike Waltz expected to depart administration, sources say

-By Kaitlan Collins, Kevin Liptak, Kristen Holmes, Alayna Treene and Zachary Cohen, CNN
+By Kaitlan Collins, Alayna Treene, Kevin Liptak, Kristen Holmes, Jeff Zeleny and Zachary Cohen, CNN

 (CNN) — National security adviser Mike Waltz is expected to depart from the Trump administration in the coming days, two sources familiar with the matter told CNN, the first major staff shakeup since the president took office in January.